serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 That's it.
 Serverless will do all the heavy lifting behind the scenes (creating an empty `package.json` file (if not yet present), installing the plugin with its peer dependencies, adding the plugin to the `serverless.yml` file, ...).
 After doing that we're off the races.

-If we want to remove a plugin from a service we simply run the `serverless plugin uninstall` command:
+If we want to remove a plugin from our service we simply run the `serverless plugin uninstall` command:

 ```bash
 root@64d555c6e40a:/app# serverless plugin uninstall --name serverless-webpack